Chadoud/Visual-Detection-with-RasberryPi/README.md

-Download and paste the following files in the "Object_Detection" directory:

--ssd_mobilenet_v3_large_coco_2020_01_14.pbtxt

--frozen_inference_graph.pb

--coco.names

-Personalise your model:
+## Personalise your model in the "py_guard.py" file:
 As the model is pretrained, you can find all the detectable objects in the coco.names file and addapt the detection model by changing the "objects" value contained in the "getObjects" function.